shreyasmatade/airbnb-seattle/README.md

 ![](https://i.imgur.com/FnYaqFB.png)

-Important Features are :
-1. Number of Reviews
-2. Host Acceptance Rate
-3. Facilities
-4. Host Response Rate
-5. Host Experience
+Logistic Regreesion Model Score : 0.7725

-3. Which area in Seattle is most expensive to rent?
+3. Which area in Seattle is most expensive to rent in 2016?

 ![](https://i.imgur.com/dTwAym0.png)

+From above graph, it can be inferred that in 2016 area zipcode 98134 has highest mean listing price.

 4. Is there any seasonal effect in Seattle airbnb listing price?
 What would be best time to visit if I want to save some money?

 ![](https://i.imgur.com/MSHGdV0.png)

+Looks like, January and February is the best month to travel it one want to save some moeny on airbnb rents.

 5. Are there any homes in 2016 that never occupied?
 Is there any significant factors in why these places were never rented?